-Usually, media production includes three phases:
+Usually, media production includes these three phases:

 Pre-production - preparation of everything used for the shooting process, which consists of budget formation, location scouting, creation of storyboard, casting, document signing, etc.